xamarin/XamarinCommunityToolkit/CONTRIBUTING.md

 Please see our [Code of Conduct](CODE_OF_CONDUCT.md).

+As should be clear by now: we assume everyone tries to do their best, everyone should be treated with respect and equally.

+In the unfortunate event that doesn't happen, please feel free to report it to any of the team members or reach out to [Gerald](maillo:gerald.versluis@microsoft.com) directly.

+We will take appropriate actions and measures if necessary.

-## Prerequisite
+## Prerequisites

 You will need to complete a Contribution License Agreement before any pull request can be accepted.
 Complete the CLA at https://cla.dotnetfoundation.org/.
+This will also be triggered whenever you open a PR and the link should guide you through it.

 ## Opening a PR process

-TBD
+### TL;DR
+* Find an issue/feature, make sure that the issue/feature has been approved and is welcomed (also see [Proposal States](#Proposal-States))
+* Fork repository
+* Create branch
+* Implement
+* Open a PR
+* We merge
+* High-fives all-around

+### Please consider
+#### Make your changes small, don't keep adding
+We love your enthusiasm, but small changes and small PRs are easier to digest.
+We're all doing this in our spare time, it is easier to review a couple of small things and merge that and iterate from there than to have a PR with 100+ files changed that will sit there forever

+#### Added features should have tests and a sample
+We like quality as much as the next person, so please provide tests where possible.

+In addition, we would want a new feature or change to be as clear as possible for other developers.
+Please add a sample to the sample app as part of your PR.

 ## Contributing Code - Best Practices